GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/demo/index.md

 ## Test with chrome://flags or feature flags

-There are two ways to try the Topics API as a single user, running Chrome 101 or above:
+There are two ways to try the Topics API as a single user; you'll need to be running Chrome 101 or above:

 - Enable the API in the `chrome://flags/#privacy-sandbox-ads-apis` Chrome page: